festivaldev/UNIcode/README.md

 ṴꞤȊcode is a modern character map interpretation created because of the unendurable handling the default Windows Charactermap provides.
 Also let's face it, nobody really likes the default character map: https://twitter.com/vainamov/status/893573260541128704.

-##### IMPORTANT, UNIcode only runs on the .NET Framework v7.0 due to NuGet package issues with .NET Standard on any lower framework!
+##### IMPORTANT, UNIcode only runs on the .NET Framework v4.7 due to NuGet package issues with .NET Standard on any lower framework!
+Download the framework here: https://www.microsoft.com/de-de/download/details.aspx?id=55167.

 ## Features
 - Full unicode support from `0000` to `10FFFF`